vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 </Tabs>

-You can see this [demo repository](https://github.com/vulinh64/spring-boot-3-keycloak-integration) for a better usage of KeyCloak with external PostgreSQL.
+You can see this [demo repository](https://github.com/vulinh64/spring-boot-3-keycloak-integration) for better usage of Keycloak with external PostgreSQL.

 (to be updated)